-Faculty members completing this form should make every effort clearly to address all of the areas within this document that relate to individual responsibilities at the university.
+Faculty members completing this form should make every effort clearly to address all of the areas within this document that relate to the individual's responsibilities at the university.
 Activities should be listed only once within the report; do not include the same activity in two different categories.
+(Parttime Faculty complete only Section A).